Take a seat, suiteSheets

 To submit MTD returns from a spreadsheet, you need MTD-compatible bridging software.

-suiteSheets is designed specifically for spreadsheet users and allows you to submit quarterly updates and year-end figures to HMRC using data from Excel and Google Sheets.
+suiteSheets is designed specifically for spreadsheet users and allows you to submit quarterly updates to HMRC using data from Excel and Google Sheets.

 -